Nyhavn 37

-Christiane Marie Caroline Leigh (mée Maag) was still managing the distillery in 1860 and had by then become a widow.
-She resided in the building with her two daughters, her half sister, a housekeeper and two male servants.
-Christian Schytt was still resident on the second floor with his wife, sister-in-law and one maid.

-20th century

-Café Texas was for many years located on the ground floor.
-A tattoo shop was located in the basement.

 Architecture

-The building seem today originates in a two-storey, jaæf-timbered building constructed on the site some time between 1691 and 1712.
-The facade towards the street was reconstructed in brick in 1743.
-The building was heightened with one storey in 1791.
 The facade is plastered and red painted with white painted windows.
 It is crowned by a four-bay gabled wall dormer with cornice returns.
 The main entrance in the bay furthest to the left is topped by a transom window with coloured glass.
 A two-storey side wing extends from the rear side of the building.
 The walls on this side of the building are finished with black-painted timber framing and plastered, white-painted infills.

-Today

-The property was owned by Bodil Kirstine M Michaelsen in 2008.
-Restaurant Nyhavn 38 is based on the ground floor.